Welfare adviser appointments

 There are some types of support that other teams at the University are better placed to help you with, rather than us.
 For example:

-- If you are seeking support with your mental health or emotional wellbeing, you should register for wellbeing support, instead of booking an appointment with a welfare adviser.
+- If you are seeking support with your mental health or emotional wellbeing, you should self-refer for wellbeing support, instead of booking an appointment with a welfare adviser.

 - If you are experiencing general issues relating to your course, you should contact your academic tutor or other staff within your academic school.